 Posted by William Mullane | February 23, 2017

-The workshop fee is $750/person before April 5 and $850 after.
+The workshop fee is $850/person.
 Companies that send 2 or more people will receive a $50 discount per participant.

 This class explains the requirements of the Preventive Controls for Human Food regulation of FSMA.
 The FSMA rule, which became final in September 2015, requires food facilities to have a food safety plan in place that includes an analysis of hazards and risk-based preventive controls to minimize or prevent the identified hazards.
 Rules have been issued that will help produce farmers, manufacturers, transportation companies, and food importers to take steps to prevent food safety problems before they occur.
 This rule states that every human food manufacturer, except for the very smallest, who will have modified requirements, must have a PCQI develop and implement your facility’s food safety plan and other key tasks (See 21CFR117.180 (c) (1)).